syndesisio/syndesis/README.md

 $ yarn start:minishift
 ```

-Bring up the syndesis console in your browser.
-You can start load it from the command line by running:
+Bring up the Syndesis console in your browser.
+You can load it from the command line by running:

 ```bash
 # To connect with Syndesis backend you don't have to use http://localhost:4200 url.